chinmaymk/aikit/docs/examples/README.md

 # Examples

-Welcome to the AIKit cookbook—bite-sized, production-ready snippets you can copy-paste into your codebase.
+Welcome to the AIKit cookbook—bite-sized, snippets you can copy-paste into your codebase.
 Each example runs with a single `npx tsx` and _zero_ extra dependencies.
 We won't tell anyone you didn't cook them yourself.

 ## Quick Start